-Next, websites can also be a terrific tool for inbound marketing.
-Inbound marketing is crucial in today’s business world, because people are actively searching for the content they consume, which means more opportunity for exposure.
-You want to draw people to your brand, and let them easily find the information they are searching for through the content you provide.
+Websites can also be a terrific tool for inbound marketing.
+Inbound marketing is crucial in today’s online world because people are actively searching for the content they consume.
+You want to draw these searchers to your brand and let them easily find relevant information through the content you provide.

 Around 70% of marketers reported that marketing automation has helped them improve the targeting of their messages.
 Another 45.9% said that it has assisted in improving customer experience, while 37.7% of marketers have reported that automation has helped them get better quality leads.

-Google’s (and other search engines) mission is to provide users with the best results for their search, and it is important to keep that in mind when optimizing your site, especially if you’re running any type of business.
-Those website visitors are potential customers.
+Google’s mission is to provide users with the best results for their search, and it is important to keep that in mind when optimizing your site.
 Some SEO questions worth asking include:

 - Does your website contain compelling content?